RayyanSadiq/RayyanSadiq/README.md

 * 🌍  I'm based in Dallas, TX
 * ✉️  You can contact me at [raysadik5@gmail.com](mailto:raysadik5@gmail.com)
 * 🧠  I'm learning Javascript
-* 🤝  I'm open to collaborating on Game Development and Website Development
+* 🤝  I'm open to collaborating on Full-stack Development, Website Development, or Game Development

 ### Skills